 Laundry and babysitting services are available at an additional cost.

 Credit cards are accepted.

 Other activities include horse riding and quad bike safaris (additional cost and bookable at Reception).
 Horseback safaris offer a different perspective for wildlife viewing.
 Experienced guides ensure that riders are aware of the necessary safety precautions.
 Long trousers and closed shoes are recommended.
 For the quad biking, guides ensure that participants are wearing the necessary safety gear before exploring the reserve.
 The safari is undertaken on 250cc Suzuki quad bikes that can be driven in manual or automatic.
 Please note that children below 5 years of age are not permitted on either activity.

-If you are looking for a unique game viewing experience, then you will be sure not to pass up the opportunity of viewing the Big Five from a hot air balloon.
+If you are looking for a unique game viewing experience, then you will be sure not to pass up the opportunity of viewing the Big Five from a hot air balloon (minimum passenger requirement).
 Further details and rates available on request.
 The balloon crew, consisting of the pilot and 2 crew members, will arrive at the lodge the evening prior to the flight, and brief you on the following morning’s balloon safari.
 The flight lasts approximately 1 hour, starting at 06:00 at a suitable area selected on the reserve - the latter depending on the flight direction and meteorological conditions of the day.
 The rangers will transfer you back to the lodge in time for breakfast.

 Popular Alternatives to Mabula Game Lodge

 These are the top properties booked by people who considered staying at Mabula Game Lodge, but for one reason or another booked a different property.
 It may have been that Mabula Game Lodge was not available on the nights they wanted to stay, or they decided that somewhere else was better suited to their budget or itinerary.